 Sciatica, also called lumbar radiculopathy, is a pain that originates along your sciatic nerve.
-This nerve extends from the back of your pelvis down the back of your thigh.
-Your sciatic nerve is the main?nerve in your leg.
-It is also the largest nerve in your entire body.
+It's a symptom of an underlying condition, not a diagnosis.
+The sciatic nerve extends from the back of your pelvis down the back of your thigh.
+Your sciatic nerve is the main nerve in your leg.
+It's also the largest nerve in your entire body.

 What causes sciatica?

 Usually, sciatica is caused by a herniated (or bulging) disk in your spine that presses on your sciatic nerve.

 Other reasons for pressure on your sciatic nerve may include: